What can I do to combat my fear of driving?

 It's useful to get clear on what it is exactly that causes you anxiety about driving.
 You might like to get some paper and jot down your thoughts on driving.

 Then you can use EFT Tapping to start diffusing your fears and help yourself feel more confident and calm on the road.

-You can find out exactly how to do that in our new Overcome Your Fear of Driving support pack where we include a tapping demonstration that you can follow and tap along with to help you get started quickly and easily in overcoming your anxiety about driving.
+You can find out exactly how to do that in our new Overcome Your Fear of Driving mini course on our Patreon where we include a tapping demonstration that you can follow and tap along with to help you get started quickly and easily in overcoming your anxiety about driving.